mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 This separation is highlighted particularly when working with databases.
 If the dev and test environments shared the same database, the Playwright tests would generate data that would pollute your dev environment which is not desirable for most people.
 Conversely, the dev environment could also negatively affect the reliability of Playwright's test results.
 Keeping things separate makes working with the databases simpler and cleaner, and helps to improve stability and trustworthiness for Playwright.

-Just like the Docker dev environment, you will only need Docker which you can learn how to install by reading the ["Installing Docker" section in this document](#installing-docker).
+Just like the Docker dev environment, you will only need Docker which you can learn how to install by reading the ["Installing Docker" section](#installing-docker).
 Once that's installed, follow the instructions for getting started with the Docker dev environment in the `README.md` for your project.

 The only difference is in the final step where instead of running `docker compose up` to start the dev environment, run the following command in the project's root directory to start the test environment instead: